fswDevSteph/theblog/us-readme.md

 - As a user, I want readers to be able to like a blog post
 - As a user, I want readers to be able to comment on a blog post
 - As a user, I want to subscribe to an email letter
+- As a user, I want to contact the blog by email
-- As a user, I just want to run a script to create, update and delete posts.
+- As a user, I just want to run a script to create and delete posts.

 ## Implementation